Solenoid Valves

 Solenoid valves are commonly used for many applications described as a gravity fed valves, from a header tank or generally a low pressure closed circuit system.
 The essence of gravity fed is based on the principle of gravity against height.
 Gravity is measurement of acceleration and the standard unit of which is 1 meter per second squared (there are small changes or anomalies according to wear you are on planet earth), but suffice to say it is generally agreed to be 9.81 m/s².

-So as gravity is a fixed amount the differences in gravity fed system pressures are generated purely from the height of the fluid.
+So as gravity is a fixed amount, the differences in gravity fed system pressures are generated purely from the height of the fluid.
 The higher the fluid the higher the pressure generated, both are directly proportional to each other and are unaffected by pipe or tube diameter (care to be taken on pipe diameter according to flow requirements).

 The illustration on the left shows a U tube with fluid in it.
 If pressure is applied at P the fluid moves up the tube outlet.
 The difference between the two levels "H" is directly proportional to the pressure applied.
-The more pressure P increases the more H will increase, so if you double P you will also double H. when using water this is what is called hydrostatic pressure (Hydro = water static = not moving).
+The more pressure P increases, the more H will increase, so if you double P you will also double H. when using water this is what is called hydrostatic pressure (Hydro = water static = not moving).

 Hydrostatic liquid pressure calculation.